jfederico/recordrtc-rails_annotations/README.md

 ### TO-DO
 * Check to see if newer version of React is behind the bug listed above (EDIT: IT IS)
   * If so, implement newer React code to fix the problem
-* Add progress bar after upload (no need for edit)
 * Find way to size DataTables columns more reasonably
 * Add Delete button to recordrtc show view
+  * Need to auto-close page after delete
 * SEPARATE CONCERNS AGAIN
 * Rename and organize controllers and routes
 * Use Gon gem to avoid hard-coding form action URLs in the JS
+* Implement Gaffe for error routing
 * Add more documentation for JS
 * Find error in IMS-LTI 2.1.2 gem
 * Standardize by either using only pure JS or only jQuery